fourstrike/cda-validator/README.md

 docker run -p 8443:8443 -it goimplementit:cda-validator
 ~~~

-Notice when tomcat is starts it will prompt for a password matching your certificate-file.
+Notice when tomcat is started it will prompt for a password matching your certificate-file.

 Dependending on you certificates you should again be able to use your favorite HTTP client: